18F/handbook/CONTRIBUTING.md

 NetlifyCMS lets you edit content in either Rich Text or Markdown, so feel free to use whichever makes you feel more comfortable.
 When you're done making your changes, click the 'Save' button at the top of your screen. _Note: NetlifyCMS does not offer auto-saving at this time._

 When you save for the first time, a [pull request](https://github.com/18F/handbook/pulls) will be automatically opened.

-You should change the title and body to make more sense, since it will be pre-filled by NetlifyCMS.
+**Action Item: You should change the title and body of the pull request to make more sense, since it will be pre-filled by NetlifyCMS.**

 ![Arrow pointing to the Netlify save button]({{site.baseurl}}/images/netlifycms-step3.png)